 So, let’s jump in, shall we?
-Here are 20 things to do in Chicago in the winter, along with their google maps links so you can star your favorites! 😉
+Here are several things to do in Chicago in the winter, along with their google maps links so you can star your favorites–after, scroll to the bottom of the post for my advice on what to wear!!

 Winter Activities in Chicago:

-Okay, this is kind of insane, but I’ve never actually been to RH.
-I know, it’s crazy.
+Okay, this sounds strange to go hang out at a furniture store, but stick with me.
 It’s become SUCH a staple here in Chicago and I’ve never met a person who didn’t go gaga for it.
-You’re probably saying, “Wait, like, the furniture store?”
+The restaurant in Restoration Hardware is STUNNING.
 Yes, it IS a furniture store, but it’s so much more.
 Just watch this video.
 It’s essentially a gorgeous restaurant and cafe, with a garden, terrace–every inch of it asking to be instagrammed.
-This is definitely on my list to take my mom!
+Perfect for brunch, lunch, drinks or dinner!
+(It does get very busy though, so you may want to try and time it at an off-time or if you’ve got a week day!)

 Soho House (Their restaurant is called The Allis), The Drake, and the Peninsula all have very popular afternoon tea options.
 A great activity that doesn’t revolve around drinking, as so many other things in Chicago do, haha!